mueseralex/showcase/Scrapers.md

 The scripts are run on Linux Virtual machines; Each network has their own running independent when scraping

+Analyzes first 70 traders and the top 100 most profitable traders of trending tokens of the past 1h, 6hr, 12hr, 24hr time frames daily
 ===============================================

 **Basic GUI Example**